 Can someone remind me - didn’t a team already get spanked over something like this?
 I seem to remember a couple players had to be let go as a result?

-― Mad Piratical (The Cursed Return of the Dastardly Thermo Thinwall), Thursday, 4 October 2018 02:01 (two months ago) Permalink
+― Mad Piratical (The Cursed Return of the Dastardly Thermo Thinwall), Thursday, 4 October 2018 02:01 (four months ago) Permalink

 the Barves, but it was a little different